Master of Arts in Contemporary Arts

 A term of part-time advanced and intensive practicum experience coordinated by SCA’s Professional Development Coordinator and supervised by arts organization personnel.
 Students have the opportunity to apply with a cover letter and resume to any of the internships posted or can create a self-directed internship placement.
 Once a student has been placed with an organization, they work closely with a site supervisor at the organization to complete a minimum of 140 hours over the course of the semester, participate in a midway site visit and complete a final work report.
 Prerequisite: Permission of the MA Program Coordinator.

 The composition of two essays serving as the final project of the MA, building upon the knowledge gained in coursework within the program.
-Prerequisite: FPA 821-4, Research Methods, two electives in the MA in Contemporary Arts, and permission of the instructor.
+Prerequisite: CA 821-5, Research Methods, two electives in the MA in Contemporary Arts, and permission of the instructor.

-FPA 889-5 – Directed Study in Fine and Performing Arts
+CA 889-5 – Directed Study in Contemporary Arts

 CMNS 855-5 – Selected Topics in Communication Studies